wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

 - Update to GCC 7, and use C++17
 - Use OS for serial port instead of the NI driver
 - IterativeRobot template has been removed
+- Add support for Addressable LEDs, such as WS2812's and NeoPixels
+- Add support for DutyCycle inputs, such as the absolute output on many FRC encoders

 Shuffleboard
 ------------